-The earliest appointment possible is 07:30 and the latest is 18:00, Monday to Friday.
+The earliest appointment possible is 09:00 and the latest is 18:00, Monday to Friday.
 The last appointments of the day are the most popular, often these are occupied.
-Other viable times are early mornings (before work) or lunchtimes, there is generally more available at these times.

 The first stage is to get in touch, you can call or write an email - whichever you prefer.
 We will have a brief telephone discussion if you are comfortable talking about yourself we can discuss your problem but if you prefer to do that later, that is fine too.
 I will let you know what times and days are available and you decide when you would like to come along.